shapeshed/shapeshed.com/content/posts/going-realtime-with-nodejs-express-and-socket-io.md

-{
-  "slug": "going-realtime-with-nodejs-express-and-socket-io",
-  "title": "Going realtime with Node.js, Express and socket.io", "date": "2011-07-18T00:00:00+01:00",
++++
+date = "2011-07-18T00:00:00+01:00"
-  "description": "A how to tutorial on creating a simple realtime counter in Node.js", "tags": [
+description = "A how to tutorial on creating a simple realtime counter in Node.js" slug = "going-realtime-with-nodejs-express-and-socket-io" tags = ["Node.js", "JavaScript"] title = "Going realtime with Node.js, Express and socket.io"

-    "Node.js",
-    "JavaScript"
-  ]
-}
++++

 ## Counting is fun!